This post may contain affiliate links. Please read our disclosure policy.

 • Bring a large pot of water to a boil.
 Prepare a large bowl with ice and cold water next to it.

-• Once bubbling, add the frozen green beans and cook for 1 minute.
+• Once bubbling, add the 1 pound frozen whole green beans and cook for 1 minute.

 • Quickly and carefully drain the beans and place them in the prepared ice bowl.
 Allow it to sit in the ice water for 3-4 minutes, then drain very well and pat dry with paper towels.

-• Heat the oil in a large skillet over medium heat.
-Add the beans, garlic, and season with salt and pepper.
-Sauté, stirring frequently until softened to your taste, about 5 minutes.
-Sprinkle with sesame seeds.
+• Sauté, stirring frequently until softened to your taste, about 5 minutes.
+Sprinkle with 2 teaspoons toasted sesame seeds.

 Notes